Master in Religious Studies with PhD in International Relations

 Applicants must meet the following minimum requirements to be considered for admission:

-- Bachelor's degree from an accredited institution for higher education (or equivalent)
+- Bachelor's degree from an accredited institution of higher education (or equivalent)

 - Minimum cumulative grade point average of 3.2 on a 4.0 scale for the last two years of undergraduate work and/or a GPA of 3.5 on any previous graduate work